The kids are back at school this week after half-term, but for some parents whose children find school difficult, this may not be good news.

 I knew this was the way forward, so was extremely angry that the request for assessment was rejected by the local authority (LA).
 I immediately began the tribunal process and weeks later, very unexpectedly, the LA telephoned to say that they were now agreeing to assess my daughter for an EHCP.

 As a result, the summer of 2016 has been spent successfully getting an EHCP with 10 hrs of support.
-A prolonged induction over the summer resulted in the first two weeks of my daughter’s college life being very settled.
-Lola’s third week has seen a blip, however, she has excellent support at college and despite feeling so anxious that my phone has been attached to me in case the college calls, I trust the staff to work with her and I so that she can succeed.
+A prolonged induction over the summer resulted in the first two weeks of my daughter’s college life is very settled.
+Lola’s third week has seen a blip, however, she has excellent support at college and despite feeling so anxious that my phone has been attached to me in case the college calls, I trust the staff to work with her and me so that she can succeed.

-Now, my focus is ensuring that all children with autism get an opportunity to succeed in an education suitable for them, just like Lola has.
+Now, my focus is ensuring that all children with autism get an opportunity to succeed in education suitable for them, just like Lola has.